 - Feel free to add more cheese, corn, black beans, etc., to the carnitas filling.
 Make the carnitas enchiladas of your heart.

-- Serve alongside quick and simple sides like Green Beans or Steamed Broccoli.
+- Serve alongside quick and simple sides like Cilantro Lime Rice, Green Beans, or Steamed Broccoli.

 Carnitas Enchiladas (Pork Enchiladas)